String quartet: Haydn's impact

 Haydn went on to write nine other quartets around this time.
 These works were published as his Op.
 1 and Op.
 2; one quartet went unpublished, and some of the early "quartets" are actually symphonies missing their wind parts.
 They have five movements and take the form: fast movement, minuet and trio I, slow movement, minuet and trio II, and fast finale.
 As Ludwig Finscher notes, they draw stylistically on the Austrian divertimento tradition.

 After these early efforts, Haydn did not return to the string quartet for several years, but when he did so, it was to make a significant step in the genre's development.
 The intervening years saw Haydn begin his employment as Kapellmeister to the Esterházy princes, for whom he was required to compose numerous symphonies and dozens of trios for violin, viola, and the bass instrument called the baryton (played by Prince Nikolaus Esterházy himself).
 The opportunities for experiment which both these genres offered Haydn perhaps helped him in the pursuit of the more advanced quartet style found in the eighteen works published in the early 1770s as Opp.
 9, 17, and 20.
 These are written in a form that became established as standard both for Haydn and for other composers.
-Clearly composed as sets, these quartets feature a four-movement layout having broadly conceived, moderately paced first movements and, in increasing measure, a democratic and conversational interplay of parts, close-knit thematic development, and skilful though often restrained use of counterpoint.
+Clearly composed as sets, these quartets feature a four-movement layout having broadly conceived, moderately paced first movements and, in increasing measure, a democratic and conversational interplay of parts, close-knit thematic development, and skillful though often restrained use of counterpoint.
 The convincing realizations of the progressive aims of the Op.
 20 set of 1772, in particular, makes them the first major peak in the history of the string quartet.
 Certainly they offered to their own time state-of-the art models to follow for the best part of a decade; the teenage Mozart, in his early quartets, was among the composers moved to imitate many of their characteristics, right down to the vital fugues with which Haydn sought to bring greater architectural weight to the finales of nos.
 2, 5 and 6.

 After Op.
 20, it becomes harder to point to similar major jumps in the string quartet's development in Haydn's hands, though not due to any lack of invention or application on the composer's part.
 As Donald Tovey put it: "with Op.
 20 the historical development of Haydn's quartets reaches its goal; and further progress is not progress in any historical sense, but simply the difference between one masterpiece and the next."